calvinmorett/dailys/content/en/posts/imganalysis.md

 menu = "main"
 +++

-Does Lightroom do stuff I need it to?
+You may be surprised about what Adobe Lightroom can do with image analysis

 ### Is there photo analysis software which will pre-sort images by identifying potential technical problems?
 [StackExchange Thread](https://photo.stackexchange.com/questions/20432/is-there-photo-analysis-software-which-will-pre-sort-images-by-identifying-poten)